 The perfect introduction to superheroes in a graphic novel format!
 Dan Santat (Caldecott WINNER Dan Santat) has a story about an aging superhero who decides he needs a sidekick to keep pace with the bad guys but doesn’t include his pets in the audition process.
 The pets are very unhappy about this and take matters into their own hands. [graphic novel, ages 6 and up]

 9. Playing with Fire (A School for Spies Novel) by Bruce Hale

-Trouble always seem to find Max Segredo no matter which foster home he ends up in.
+Trouble always seems to find Max Segredo no matter which foster home he ends up in.
 He’s one house fire away from Juvie Hall when he lands at Merry Sunshine Orphanage.
 It turns out that the kids here are very well trained in highly specialized spy and combat skills.
 And he might not be an orphan after all!
 If you can take a comic book or a cartoon and turn it into a chapter book, then this is what you get: a very well paced, action adventure with lots of twists and turns and nefarious characters to savor.
 Boys who like spy books will love this one! [chapter book, ages 8 and up]

-8. Spy School by Stuart Gibbs
+8. Spy School series by Stuart Gibbs

 Does the CIA have an Academy of Espionage and do they recruit nerdy awkward kids rather than James Bond types?
-Ben Ripley is only in middle school but he’s dream job is the CIA so when they come knocking about letting him into a super secret spy school, he’s in.
+Ben Ripley is only in middle school but his dream job is the CIA so when they come knocking about letting him into a super secret spy school, he’s in.
 The only thing is, there might be mistaken identity involved.
 But Ben wants to make this work; the suave spy always gets the girl and he has his eye on a girl! [chapter book, ages 9 and up]

 7. Sidekicked by John David Anderson